A dedicated advocate for older adults and their caregivers

-In 1983, while in private practice, Paul was selected for an internship in long-term care administration at Westminster-Canterbury House, Richmond.
-This culminated in his sitting for the licensure exam for nursing home administrators in 1985, a license which he has maintained ever since.
-Maintaining this license has allowed Paul to keep abreast of the special concerns of clients with loved ones in long term care or who are themselves receiving such care.
+Paul began to gravitate toward elder law when he was in private practice and was selected for an internship in long-term care administration at Westminster-Canterbury House, a retirement community in Richmond.
+There, he learned the intricate operations of continuing care retirement facilities and the issues their residents face, eventually sitting for the licensure exam for nursing home administrators in 1985.
+He has maintained the license in subsequent years to keep informed of the special concerns of clients with loved ones in long-term care or who are themselves receiving such care.

 Paul later came to ThompsonMcMullan to work with Shawn Majette, one of the country’s leading experts in elder law.
 He credits Shawn with serving as a mentor who helped him gain his footing in the field and providing him with continued guidance on both the intellectual and emotional components of the work.
 Paul says he aims to approach his clients with empathy, patience, and a keen understanding of how daunting the issues they face can be.

 “I feel very fortunate to help older adults and their caregivers cope with the difficult, confusing challenges that they face,” Paul says.
 “I want to do what I can help them maintain their quality of life and their personal and financial independence as best as I can.”

 Paul gained a new level of awareness for the emotional and physical challenges his clients face when his parents abruptly needed to enter assisted living, forcing him to contend with many of the issues he had helped clients navigate for years.

 “It can be a huge undertaking for the children of adults who reach that point in their lives,” Paul says.
 “It’s confusing and exhausting, and it’s important to me that I do what I can in my work to help their experiences be less emotionally fraught.”